 1. Nitrogen fixation through leguminous trees

-Nitrogen is one of the most critical nutrients for plant growth, yet it is often depleted in agricultural soils due to continuous cropping and synthetic fertilizer dependency (Mulvaney et.al., 2009).
+Nitrogen is one of the most critical nutrients for plant growth, yet it is often depleted in agricultural soils due to continuous cropping and synthetic fertilizer dependency (Mulvaney etal., 2009).
 Agroforestry mitigates nitrogen depletion by incorporating leguminous trees such as Acacia, Gliricidia sepium, and Leucaena leucocephala, which fix atmospheric nitrogen through symbiotic relationships with Rhizobia bacteria.
 Research has shown that nitrogen-fixing trees in agroforestry systems can contribute between 30 and 250 kg of nitrogen per hectare annually, significantly reducing the need for synthetic fertilizers.
 A study in Malawi found that maize yields increased by 50–70% when intercropped with Faidherbia albida, a nitrogen-fixing species that sheds its leaves during the wet season, enriching the soil with organic nitrogen.

 2. Nutrient cycling and reduced dependence on chemical fertilizers